DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/intro-to-music-tech-slides/_index.md

 - Ask students which areas they're most interested in exploring.
 {{% /note %}}

-Here’s your in-class assignment formatted as Markdown slides in the same style as your example:

 ---

 ## Quick Activity: Exploring 120 Years of Electronic Music